apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

   ... other SolrCloud CRD settings ...

   solrAddressability:
-    commonServicePort: 443
     external:
       domainName: k8s.solr.cloud
       method: Ingress
       hideNodes: true
+      useExternalAddress: false
-      commonEndpointTLSSecret: my-selfsigned-cert-tls
+      ingressTLSTerminationSecret: my-selfsigned-cert-tls
 ```

 The only additional settings required here are:
-- Making sure that you are hiding your Solr nodes externally `hideNodes: true`.
+- Making sure that you are not using the external TLS address for Solr to communicate internally via `useExternalAddress: false`.
+  This will be ignored, even if it is set to `true`.
+- Adding a TLS secret through `ingressTLSTerminationSecret`, this is passed to the Kubernetes Ingress to handle the TLS termination.
   _This ensures that the only way to communicate with your Solr cluster externally is through the TLS protected common-endpoint._
-- Adding a TLS secret through `commonEndpointTLSSecret`, this is passed to the Kubernetes Ingress to handle the TLS termination.
-- Setting the commonServicePort to `443`, so that it is using the default port for `https`.

 To generate a TLS secret, follow the [instructions above](#use-cert-manager-to-issue-the-certificate) and use the templated Hostname: `<namespace>-<name>.<domain>`